Costa Rica Golden Visa: Residency by Investment on the Pacific Gold Coast

 Golden Visa vs. Other Costa Rica Residency Options

-Costa Rica offers multiple residency pathways for foreigners, including the Pensionado Program, Rentista Program, and Inversionista Program, each with specific income or investment requirements.
+Costa Rica offers multiple residency pathways for foreigners, including the Pensionado Program, the Costa Rica Rentista Visa, and the Inversionista Program, each with specific income or investment requirements.

 The Digital Nomad Visa in Costa Rica permits remote workers and digital nomads to live in the country for up to two years while earning income from foreign sources, requiring proof of minimum monthly income of USD 3,000 for individuals or USD 4,000 for families.
 It is useful for people who work remotely, but it is not the same as legal residency under the investor category.

-Real Estate Strategy for Golden Visa Investors on Costa Rica’s Gold Coast
+Real Estate Strategy for Costa Rica Golden Visa Investors on the Gold Coast

 For many investors, the golden visa requirement fits naturally with coastal property.
-Guanacaste’s Gold Coast includes Tamarindo, Playa Flamingo, Playa Potrero, Playa Conchal, Playa Hermosa, and resort communities where properties often exceed USD 150,000.
+Browsing homes for sale in Guanacaste shows how the Gold Coast — Tamarindo, Playa Flamingo, Playa Potrero, Playa Conchal, Playa Hermosa, and surrounding resort communities — offers properties that regularly exceed USD 150,000.

-Common options include ocean-view condos, marina-adjacent apartments near Marina Flamingo, villas with private pools, and HOA-managed townhomes.
+Common options include condos for sale in Costa Rica such as ocean-view units and marina-adjacent apartments near Marina Flamingo, as well as villas with private pools and HOA-managed townhomes.
 High season demand from North American tourists can help offset ownership expenses, while low season planning requires realistic rental forecasts.

 How Coastal Realty & Property Management Supports Golden Visa Investors

-Coastal Realty & Property Management is a boutique real estate and property management firm on Costa Rica’s Gold Coast.
-We help buyers clarify budget, shortlist qualifying properties, coordinate inspections, introduce bilingual attorneys, and plan the post-purchase management process.
+Coastal Realty & Property Management is a boutique real estate and property management firm based on Costa Rica’s Gold Coast, serving buyers in Tamarindo, Playa Flamingo, Playa Potrero, and surrounding communities.
+Our team has guided foreign investors through the property selection and due diligence process for investor visa purchases, including title verification, maritime zone review, and coordination with licensed Costa Rican immigration attorneys.
+We help buyers clarify budget, shortlist qualifying properties, coordinate inspections, and plan the post-purchase management process.

 After closing, we support vacation rental marketing, maintenance, utilities, staff supervision, and HOA/COA communication.
 Our first-name basis approach is built on transparent advice, ethical representation, and long-term care.